 What is rosacea?

-Rosacea (ro-ZAY-she-ah) is a long-term disease that causes reddened skin and pimples, usually on the face.
-It can also make skin thicker and cause eye problems.
+Rosacea (ro-ZAY-she-ah) is a long-term skin condition that causes reddened skin and a rash, usually on the nose and cheeks.
+It may also cause eye problems.

 Who gets rosacea?

-Anyone can get rosacea, but it is more common among these groups:
+Anyone can get rosacea, but it is more common among:

 What are the symptoms of rosacea?